 Queensland businesses have access to a range of interventions.
 These include:

-Tax relief for SMBs with a payroll of up to $6.5 million.
+Tax relief for SMBs with a payroll of up to A$6.5 million.
 Businesses ought to have been affected by COVID-19, whether directly or indirectly.
 The package includes a two-month refund of their payroll tax (for November and December 2019), as well as a three-month payroll tax holiday from January to March of 2020.
-The remainder of 2020 payroll tax payments can be deferred.
+The remainder of 2020 payroll tax payments can be deferred by applying online.

 Fee waivers for tourism operators and hospitality providers.
 These include application fees for certain types of liquor licenses, registration renewal fees normally paid by Inbound Tour Operators, and daily fees associated with commercial activity agreements and permits.
 More detailed information is available on business.qld.gov.au.

 One or more land tax rebates for commercial landowners who have had difficulty securing tenants due to COVID-19, or whose tenants have been unable to make their usual rent payments due to the pandemic.
 Eligible individuals can apply online.

 Rent waivers for those operating tourism businesses on state land (unless they pay minimum rent, in which case they may be eligible for a rent deferral).
 Waivers apply to the period spanning April 1, 2020, through September 30, 2020, while deferrals apply to the period between January 1, 2020, and March 31, 2020.
 Businesses can view detailed eligibility criteria and application procedures online.